aryadot/MovieTime/README.md

 # MovieTime

-Sure, here's a concise README file based on the key points from the tutorial:

----

-# Movie Search App

 A React application to search for and display movie information using the OMDB API.
 Built with React Hooks (useState, useEffect, useReducer).

 ## Features